-- c) Extenuating events/circumstances: - Late Referrals - o In the case a child is referred to Early Start after they are two years six months of age, the initial IFSP will also serve as the transition conference. - o If the child is referred to Early Start between 45 and 90 days prior to their third birthday, the Early Start service coordinator is required to: - (1) Conduct the initial evaluation and assessment. - (2) Conduct the initial IFSP meeting, if eligible. - (3) Develop a transition plan with appropriate transition steps and services. - (4) Refer the child to the LEA representative of the child's district of residence - o For a child referred to Early Start between one and 44 days prior to the child's third birthday, the Early Start service coordinator may, but is not required to: - (1) Conduct the initial evaluation and assessment. - (2) Conduct the initial IFSP meeting, if eligible. - (3) Develop a transition plan. - (4) Provide the LEA representative notification of referral. - Early Start is required to make a referral to the district or assist the family in initiating contact with the district.
-The district's responsibility for a child referred to Early Start less than 90 days prior to their third birthday includes: - (1) Ensure that an initial evaluation under Part B is completed. - (2) Develop an individualized education program (IEP) by the child's third birthday if the child is determined eligible for Part B, even if the 60-day timeline for assessment expired after the child's third birthday.
+- c) Extenuating events/circumstances: - Late Referrals - In the case a child is referred to Early Start after they are two years six months of age, the initial IFSP will also serve as the transition conference. - If the child is referred to Early Start between 45 and 90 days prior to their third birthday, the Early Start service coordinator is required to: - (1) Conduct the initial evaluation and assessment. - (2) Conduct the initial IFSP meeting, if eligible. - (3) Develop a transition plan with appropriate transition steps and services. - (4) Refer the child to the LEA representative of the child's district of residence - For a child referred to Early Start between one and 44 days prior to the child's third birthday, the Early Start service coordinator may, but is not required to: - (1) Conduct the initial evaluation and assessment. - (2) Conduct the initial IFSP meeting, if eligible. - (3) Develop a transition plan. - (4) Provide the LEA representative notification of referral. - Early Start is required to make a referral to the district or assist the family in initiating contact with the district.
+The district's responsibility for a child referred to Early Start less than 90 days prior to their third birthday includes: - (1) Ensure that an initial evaluation under Part B is completed. - (2) Develop an individualized education program (IEP) by the child's third birthday if the child is determined eligible for Part B, even if the 60-day timeline for assessment expired after the child's third birthday. - Summer Birthdays - The LEA is responsible for holding an IEP to offer services before the child's third birthday even if the program is not in session; this includes summer breaks, midwinter breaks, and other non-instructional days.
+The recommendation is to hold the transition conference early enough to ensure that all evaluations and assessments are complete and the final IFSP and initial IEP meetings are held by the child's third birthday.
+The date to implement the preschool services will be determined during the IEP meeting as part of the Offer of FAPE.